MdAlSiam/tu-outrearch-program/README.md

-# tu-outrearch-programn
+# tu-outrearch-program

-Summer outreach program conducted to high school students at TU ECE.
+A summer outreach program conducted for high school students at TU ECE.